ColmeneroDigital/laravel-scout-elastic/README.md

             "number_of_replicas" => 0,
         ],
         'mappings' => [
-            'properties' => \App\Property::mapping(),
+            'articles' => \App\Article::mapping(),
         ],
     ],
  ]
 ```
+The document type, in this example `articles` must match `searchableAs()` for the respective model.

 Elasticsearch can set default types to model fields on the first insert if you do not explicitly define them.
-However, sometimes the defaults are not what you're looking for.
+However; sometimes the defaults are not what you're looking for, or you need to define additional mapping properties.

-In that case, we strongly recommend creating indexes with proper mappings before inserting any data.
+In that case, we strongly recommend creating indices with proper mappings before inserting any data.
-For that purpose, there is an Artisan's command, called `elastic:make-index {index?}` which creates indexes based on
+For that purpose, there is an Artisan command, called `elastic:make-indices {index}` which creates an index based on
-your config.
+the settings in your configuration file.

-To create all indexes from your config just ignore the `{index?}` parameter and run:
+To create all indices from your config just ignore the `{index}` parameter and run:

 ```
-php artisan elastic:make-index
+php artisan elastic:make-indices
 ```

-Please note: this command will remove all existing indexes with the same names.
+If the index exists you will be asked if you want to delete and recreate it, or you can use the `--force` flag.

-To get information about your existing Elasticsearch indexes you may want to use the following command:
+To get information about your existing Elasticsearch indices you may want to use the following command:

 ```
 php artisan elastic:indices